All Blogs

 Relying on reactive repairs can lead to downtime, safety issues, and costly emergency repairs.
 Production stops, staff lose time, and expenses pile up when important equipment breaks unexpectedly.

-Reactive maintenance costs are often higher than planned maintenance because they involve urgent service requests, rush parts, and lost productivity.
+Reactive maintenance costs are often higher than planned maintenance because they involve urgent service requests, significant repairs, rush parts, and lost productivity.

-You should focus on preventative maintenance to ensure business continuity, extend equipment life, and reduce costs.
+You should focus on preventative maintenance to ensure business continuity, extend equipment lifespan, and reduce costs.

 Conduct regular maintenance activities that keep your facility's assets in good working condition before they fail.
 This usually involves cleaning, calibration, part replacements, and system testing.

-Follow a regular maintenance schedule for all equipment across your facilities.
+Follow a regular maintenance schedule for all equipment used by your facilities.
 Use asset management software to track work orders, reminders, and current task status.

 6. Maximize Space Utilization